sqville/sqv/README.md

 	qx.Theme.include(sqv.theme.clean.Decoration, sqv.fonticon.FontAwesome.Decoration);
 	qx.Theme.include(sqv.theme.clean.Font, sqv.fonticon.FontAwesome.Font);

-Step #6 Run "generate.py source" in the command line to link the sqv project files to your application
+Step #6 Run "generate.py source" in the command line to link the sqv project files to your application <br><br>

-Step #7 Run your source application
+Step #7 Create an image in your application and set its appearance property to "fa-search"

+	//stand alone icon example
+    var faiconsearch = new qx.ui.basic.Image().set({appearance:"fa-search"});

+    //example button with a fonticon
+    //the appearance "search-button" is an example appearance found in sqv.iconfont.FontAwesome.Appearance var button = new qx.ui.form.Button("Icon Button", "");
+    button.setAppearance("search-button");

+Step #8 Run your project and see the results

 Demos